-One form you may have to complete with the IRS is Form 433-D. This form comes up when you’re applying for a payment plan, meaning you can’t afford to pay off your bill in one lump sum payment.
+When you can’t afford to pay off your bill in one lump sum payment, Form 433-D allows you to finalize a payment plan.
 The IRS is usually willing to work with you if you let them know about your situation and have a history of good tax compliance.
+Our back taxes attorneys can help you resolve tax debt.

 Learn what IRS 433-D, Installment Agreement, is used for, how installment agreements work, and how to complete the process with the IRS.